As a first-year applicant, you must earn a high school diploma (or equivalent) and satisfy the following UC admission requirements:

 - Portfolio Review (optional for Arts majors)

 Competition for admission is high, so meeting these requirements does not guarantee your admission.
 Students admitted to UC San Diego exceed minimum UC admission requirements.
 UC San Diego is test-optional for all Fall 2021 and 2022 applicants.
-We are test-blind for Fall 2023 and 2024 applicants from California public and independent high schools.
+We are test-blind for Fall 2023 and 2024 applicants.

 You will be asked to rank the UC San Diego colleges on your UC Application.
 Learn more about the colleges and get guidance on how to rank them.